 Digging for artifacts that occur outside of human burials in Tennessee is legal on privately owned lands―but only with landowner-granted permission to dig.
 However, the State of Tennessee had hoped that the criminal penalties for disturbing prehistoric human burials would also curtail ALL digging for artifacts on private lands.
 Conceptually, how was that supposed to work?

-The Tennessee Cemetery and Burial Site Laws [TCA, Title 46 (Cemeteries)] give ancient Native American cemeteries and burials the exact same legal protections as the Euroamerican and African-American cemeteries and burials located in Tennessee urban areas and next to hundreds of white churches in rural areas.
-In other words, digging into an ancient Native American burial is the same as digging into the burial of your Uncle Fred.
+The Tennessee Cemetery and Burial Site Laws [TCA, Title 46 (Cemeteries)] give ancient Native American cemeteries and burials the exact same legal protections as the Euroamerican and African-American cemeteries and burials located in Tennessee urban areas, in rural areas, and next to thousands of white churches in those rural areas.
+In other words, digging into an ancient Native American burial today is the same as digging into the burial of your Uncle Fred.
 It is illegal to intentionally disturb any human burial in Tennessee without a written court order.

 This is why digging for artifacts on privately owned land in Tennessee, even with the written permission of the landowner, is a downright dangerous activity.
-You never know when you are going to encounter a human burial beneath the ground surface.
-As shown above, failure to obey the law upon encountering a human burial can get the digger into enormous trouble.
+You never know when you are going to accidentally encounter a human burial beneath the ground surface.
+As laid out above, failure to fully obey the law upon encountering a human burial can get the digger into enormous legal trouble.
+That is why it is best to avoid digging for artifacts on any Tennessee archaeological site.
+Just do not do it.